flegfleg/logseq-reminders-sync/README.md

 1. This is a pretty complex shortcut, and Logseq block identifiers (uids) can change (e.g. if you do a Re-Index).
 Use at your own risk.
 2. Adding/Editing todos in the Reminders.app will not be reflected in Logseq, only the todo status is synced (setting a todo as „Done“ in Reminders sets the todo as „Done“ in Logseq).
 3. During the sync, a tag „processing-…“ will be created in Reminders.
 The tag may stay around for a few seconds until the Reminders.app interface updates.
-4. Shortcut tested on macOS Ventura & Sonoma.
+4. Shortcut tested on macOS Ventura, Sonoma & Sequoia.

 ## Changelog